Hanabi-Live/hanabi-live/docs/VARIANTS.md

 ### Matryoshka

-- The six "basic" suits are replaced with six nested ones:
+- The 6 "basic" suits are replaced with 6 nested ones:
   - Red (red)
   - Yam (red / yellow)
   - Geas (red / yellow / green)
   - Beatnik (red / yellow / green / blue)
   - Plum (red / yellow / green / blue / purple)
   - Taupe (red / yellow / green / blue / purple / teal)
-- In a five-suit game, the Taupe suit would be removed, and so on.
+- In a 5-suit game, the Taupe suit would be removed, and so on.
 - The name of the variant comes from [nested doll sets](https://en.wikipedia.org/wiki/Matryoshka_doll).

 ### Dual-Color

-- Each suit is touched by two separate colors.
+- Each suit is touched by 2 separate colors.
-- In the six-suit version, there are four colors, and 4 choose 2 = 6 suits:
+- In the 6-suit version, there are 4 different colors:
   - Orange (red/yellow)
   - Purple (red/blue)
   - Mahogany (red/black)
   - Green (yellow/blue)
   - Tan (yellow/black)
   - Navy (blue/black)
-- In the five-suit version, there are five colors, and 5 suits:
+- In the 5-suit version, there are 5 different colors:
   - Orange (red/yellow)
   - Lime (yellow/green)
   - Teal (green/blue)
   - Indigo (blue/purple)
   - Cardinal (purple/red)
-- In the three-suit version, there are four colors, and 3 choose 2 = 6 suits:
+- In the 3-suit version, there are 4 different colors:
   - Orange (red/yellow)
   - Green (yellow/blue)
   - Purple (blue/red)
-- There are also dual-color variants with one standard special suit in addition to either the three-suit or five-suit versions above.
+- There are also dual-color variants with one standard special suit in addition to either the 3-suit or 5-suit versions above.

 ### Special Mix (5 Suits)